 Depending on the assumptions on the activation schedule and the duration of the cycles, three main settings are identified.
-In the fully-synchronous setting (FSYNC), all sensors are activated simultaneously, and each cycle is instantaneous.
+In the fully-synchronous setting (FSYNC), all sensors are activated at each time step, and each cycle is executed simultaneously.
 The semi-synchronous setting (SSYNC) is like the fully synchronous one except that each activation might involve only a subset of the sensors; activations are fair: each sensor will be activated infinitely often.
 In the asynchronous setting (ASYNC), no assumption is made on timing of activation, other than fairness, nor on the duration of each computation and movement, other than it is finite.

 The first distributed algorithmic investigation of the barrier coverage problem has been recently presented for the discrete line [7], solving the problem in the fully synchronous setting, FSYNC.
 Interestingly, it is shown that the sensors can be totally oblivious, that is, at the beginning of a cycle, a sensor does not (need to) have any recollection of previous operations and computations.
 Furthermore, the sensors are completely unoriented; they have no concept of left and right.
-Finally the algorithm terminates for any $n \ge \bar{n}$ , hence even with the minimal number used by centralized solutions.
+Finally the algorithm terminates (i.e., there is no further movement of sensors) for any $n \ge \overline{n}$, hence even with the minimal number used by centralized solutions.

-Notice that when L/2r is an integer and $n = \bar{n}$ , the barrier coverage problem is equivalent to the uniform deployment problem (studied for lines and circles, see [4, 8, 9]) on a line segment, which requires the oblivious sensors to move to equidistant positions between the borders of the segment.
+Notice that when L/2r is an integer and $n = L/2r = \bar{n}$, the barrier coverage problem is equivalent to the uniform deployment problem (studied for lines and circles, see [4,8,9]) on a line segment, which requires the oblivious sensors to move to equidistant positions between the borders of the segment.
 This problem has been studied on a line [4] assuming that a sensor can always see the sensors that are closest to it, regardless of their distance, and it always reaches its destination, regardless of its distance; in other words, both visibility and movements are a priori unbounded.
 Under these assumptions, an SSYNC distributed protocol that converges with rigid movements to uniform covering (and thus to barrier coverage) was given in [4].
 However, equidistant positions are not required for barrier coverage when n > L/2r.